Khaliwibi/InstaCorrect/README.md

 The training and inference is done using a tensorflow estimator.
 It is really useful and allows to focus on the essential part of the model and not the usual plumbing associated with running a tensorflow model.
 Furthermore, it is really easy to export a trained model using an estimator.

 ## Model Serving
 Once a model is exported.
 It can be served to the "real world" with tensorflow serving.
-That's were stuff gets more complicated for me.
-I had no real world experience with running a server, even less a C++ executing gRCP requests (I still not 100% sure of what is is).
-After a steep learning curve, I managed to assemble a stack of docker containers.
-One is a NGINX server, the second is a Flask app that serves the front-end and the last one is the actual tensorflow-serving server.
-Take a look at the "Server" directory of this repo.
+Tensorflow serving is not the easiest thing to grasp.
+According to me, it is not well documented.
+Tensorflow serving is a program that enables to put your model on a server.
+This server accepts gRPC requests and returns the output of the model.
+In theory it sounds easy, in practice it not that easy.

+Google released a binary that you can download using apt-get.
+This makes it much more easier.
+You just download this binary and execute.
+It will launch your server.
+This server expects to find exported models in the directory you specified.
+In this directory you simply copy-paste your saved model from earlier.
+That's it.
+You can customize it more, but it does the job for me.

+Now that's great.
+But it's not really user-friendly to ask your uses to make gRPC request to your server.
+That's why you also need a simple application that can link the two together.
+Here I implemented a simple Flask application, that displays a simple website and exposes a single API function `is_correct`.
+When you make a POST request to this end-point with a text, it splits your text into sentences and calls the tensorflow-serving server with each sentences.
+It then multiplies the correct probabilities together to have a global correctnes probability and finally returns it to the front-end application.

+All these application are bundle together using Docker Compose and live on a DigitalOcean (mini) droplet.

 ## Front-end Application
 A basic front-end application that runs angularjs to take the text written and send an AJAX request to the Flask app.